Campeonato Carioca 2012

 |Carlos Alberto Torres|

 Pindaro was an all-time great playing for Flumiense.
 Together with Castilho and Pinheiro, he formed a great defensive unit for the club in the late 1940's and early 1950's.
+The club won the Copa Rio in 1952.
+It was an intercontinental tournament, involving teams from Europe.
 Despite being a top defender, he did not attend the World Cup Finals in 1950.

 CB: Pinheiro (Brazil)

-Edinho went to Argentina 1978, Spain and Mexico 1986.
+Born in 1955, Edinho played 45 times for Brazil.
+He went to three World Cup Finals: 1978, 1982 and 1986.
 He was the captain of the 1986 team.
-He spent most of his career with Fluminense, but also played with Udinese in Italy and Gremio.
+Edinho was also in the team which finished fourth at the 1976 Summer Olympics.
+He spent most of his career with Fluminense, but also played with Flamengo and Fluminense FC.
+In Europe, he played with Udinese in Italy and Gremio.

 CB: Ricardo Gomez (Brazil)

-He started his career with Fluminense at home before joining Benfica in 1988.
+Ricardo Gomez started his career with Fluminense at home before joining Benfica in 1988.
 He would then join Paris St.Germaine in 1991.
 He went to play in Italia 1990, where Brazil was known for their defensive tactics.
 In 1994, he was selected as the captain for USA 1994.
-However, he was injured at the last minute and did not attend the WC Finals.
+However, he was injured before the Finals and did not attend the World Cup Finals.

 LB: Branco (Brazil)

-He has spent his entire career at one club (Fluminense), for which he played 551 games, scoring twice.
+Altar has spent his entire career with Fluminense, for which he played 551 games, scoring twice.
 He was called “magro” (slim) because he was skinny and despite his modest physical appearance, was a tough tackler and tremendous marker.
 His duels with Garrincha were legendary.
 He retired from playing in 1971 aged 33.
 He was a member of Brazil's 1962 WC winning squad.

 DM: Denilson (Brazil)